Democrats (Brazil): Opposition (2002–2016)

 In the legislative elections, on October 6, 2002, the party won 84 out of 513 seats in the Chamber of Deputies and 14 out of 54 seats in the Senate.
 After this election, which saw the rise of Lula of the PT as president, PFL became an opposition party for the first time ever since the 1964 coup.
 The party reorganized its alliance with Cardoso's PSDB to form the official opposition in the National Congress.

 In the following general elections, held on October 1, 2006, the party won 65 seats in the Chamber of Deputies and 6 out of the 27 Senate seats up for election, making it the second largest party in the Senate.
 The party does not usually run presidential candidates, but does run gubernatorial candidates in several states.
 In the 2006 elections, the party lost several state governorships, but won the governorship of the Federal District.
 However, this governorship was later lost due to a corruption scandal in which Governor José Roberto Arruda was caught on tape receiving bribery from private companies.

 Leaders at the March 27, 2007, convention, during which PFL was refounded as DEM.

+Logo adopted with the name change of the party in 2007.
+This logo was used until 2018.

-In 2007, the party was refounded and adopted its current name.
+In 2007, the party rebranded and was renamed Democratas.

 In the 2010 elections, the party continued to suffer losses in the Parliament, losing 22 seats in the Chamber of Deputies, and 7 seats in the Senate.
-DEM was able to elect only two senators that year (Demóstentes Torres from Goiás, and José Agripino Maia from Rio Grande do Norte), for a total of 6, falling from the second largest party in the Senate to the fourth.
+DEM was able to elect only two senators that year (Demóstenes Torres from Goiás, and José Agripino Maia from Rio Grande do Norte), for a total of 6, falling from the second largest party in the Senate to the fourth.
 Its longest-serving member, former Vice President Maciel, who had been first elected to the National Congress in 1966, was not re-elected.
 On the other hand, DEM won the governorships of the states of Rio Grande do Norte and Santa Catarina, expanding its presence in state administrations.